 It’s no more a secret that small houses are growing in popularity all across the US.
 Not only homeowners are enjoying a simplified lifestyle but they are also paying less for utilities, mortgages, and other costs.

-Despite the growing enthusiasm for tiny houses, things are still pretty hard when it comes to legally building a small house for full-time use in other cities.
+Despite the growing enthusiasm for tiny homes, things are still pretty hard when it comes to legally build a small house for full-time use in other cities.
 If you are planning to build a tiny house in your backyard soon, you might have some basic questions in your head.
 We are here to answer some of the most basic questions relevant to backyard tiny home building.

 Being one of the top-rated small house design-build firms, Small House Solutions is specializing in a variety of home types and structures.
 This may include Tiny Homes on Wheels, Park Models, Accessory Structures (Studios, Pool Houses, Offices), and site-built Backyard Homes (ADU’s).

 ADU stands for Accessory Dwelling Unit.
-ADU’s are also known as mother-in-law-apartments and granny-flats.
+ADU’s are also known as mother-in-law apartments and granny flats.
 They are secondary dwellings that are either detached or attached from your main house.
+People all across the nation are seeking viable solutions for an affordable life in Metro Texas areas and the rise of secondary homes is the right answer.
+Visit our blog about the rise of accessory dwelling units in Metro Texas.

 Below are some of the answers to basic questions that are frequently asked when people plan to construct a tiny house in their backyard: